AGulev/ppreader/README.md

 ## Possible use cases:

-* If you want to update your Unity game with Defold version of the game and the user's progress are stored in PlayerPrefs.
+* If you want to update your Unity game with Defold version of the game and the user's progress is stored in PlayerPrefs.

 ## Platforms